Anthony-Giusti/Apgoee-Cafe/README.md

 ## Summary

-This is a project to practice with React Router which I had previusly never used before as well as SCSS.
+This is a project to practice with React Router which I had previously never used before.
+As well as practice more SCSS.

 [Live Build]